-AHRS 5302 Core (3 credits) Social and Cultural Dimensions of Rehabilitation This course is designed to give the student an understanding of the influence of social-economic factors such as age, gender, ethnicity, race, and social-economic status on healthcare delivery.
-The goal is to give the practicing clinician a more effective background to provide a culturally competent approach to care.
-Additionally, the course provides a therapeutic approach to the area of psychosocial treatment including purposeful activity, human performance assessment, and adaptation.
+AHCP 5302 Consumer Dimensions of Healthcare (3:3:0) This course examines the influence of social-economic factors such as age, gender, ethnicity, race, and financial status on healthcare delivery.
+The focus is to provide the practicing clinician with a more effective background to facilitate a culturally competent approach to healthcare.
+Topics include organizational culture, customer-oriented service, contemporary demographic trends, and their implication for effective clinical practice.

-AHRS 5303 Core (3 credits) Quantitative Research Methods This course is designed to provide the learner understanding in the basic statistical and methodological principles underlying clinical and theoretical research, and techniques and methods of conducting appropriate literature reviews.
+AHCP 5303 Research Methods (3:3:0) This course provides the basic statistical and methodological principles underlying clinical and theoretical research, research design, and techniques for conducting appropriate literature reviews.
+Students will critically evaluate measurement systems, interpretations of findings, and methodologies applied within the literature.